Who must take the Placement Test?

 After you take the Placement Test, you may either attend New Student Orientation (NSO) and/or register for classes.

 If you test out of developmental math, either from an exemption or by taking the ACCUPLACER placement test, you must then take the Advanced Algebra & Functions (AAF) test for placement into the appropriate college math class.

 Who is exempt from taking the Placement Test?

 Students may be exempt from the Placement Test based upon one of the following:

-- High school GPA: Student graduated from high school with a 3.0 GPA within the last 5 years and completed 4 years of high school English courses and 3 years of high school math courses from a U.S. high school.
+- High school GPA: Student graduated from high school with a 3.0 GPA an unweighted GPA of 3.0 within the last 5 years and completed 4 years of high school English courses and 3 years of high school math courses from a U.S. high school.

 - College degree: Student has previously received a bachelor’s degree from an accredited U.S. College.